AFAgarap/csc613m-dlsu/README.md

-A Simple Path-Finding Game System and Evaluation of its Performance
+Introduction to Intelligent Systems
 ===

+## A Simple Path-Finding Game System and Evaluation of its Performance

-## Usage
+### Usage

 This repository is optimized for UNIX-based systems.